Skip to Content

 Farelli’s Trattoria

-After participating in so many exciting Queenstown activities, you’ll want a comfortable place to rest your head at night.
 Justin and I stayed at the spacious Copthorne Hotel & Apartments, just a short walk from downtown Queenstown.
-You’ll enjoy a restful night’s sleep here.
+We enjoyed a restful night’s sleep here.
 This hotel is very quiet and we were never disturbed.

 The hotel comes with complimentary parking in their underground private lot.
 Our room also had its own little private courtyard with beautiful views of the lake and mountains.
 You can also book larger apartments and rooms on upper floors with balconies, though we were perfectly content with our room on the first level.